 Here are some of our previous campaigns.

-National government and local councils are failing to provide the disabled-friendly homes the UK needs.
+Government and local councils are failing to provide the disabled-friendly homes the UK needs.
 Disabled and older people are having to wash at their kitchen sinks or use commodes in their living rooms because of this.

 Our Home Truths campaign called for house builders and all political parties to commit to making sure the next generation of homes are all easily adaptable.

-Action on Access
+Action for Access

 Many disabled people face problems carrying out everyday activities like going to the cinema, paying bills or using the bank or post office because services haven't been provided in an accessible way.

-Our local campaign groups have achieved great campaign wins over the years.
+Campaigners have achieved great campaign wins over the years.
 This includes campaigns for accessible rail stations and footpaths.
 These achievements have made a big difference to disabled people in the local areas.